 * Govt officials no longer to be judged solely on economic growth

-* "Unified regulation" pledge could augur stronger ministry
+* "Unified regulation" pledge could augur stronger ministry in new year

 By David Stanway

 BEIJING, Nov 18 China will steer local governments away from the pursuit of economic growth at all costs and beef up their powers to punish polluters as part of a campaign to reverse the damage done by three decades of unchecked expansion.